Haidra-Org/hordelib/README.md

 ### Logging

-If you don't want `hordelib` to setup and control the logging configuration initialise with:
+If you don't want `hordelib` to setup and control the logging configuration (we use [loguru](https://loguru.readthedocs.io/en/stable/)) initialise with:

 ```python
 import hordelib